loldruger/nginx-docker-ssl-template/README.md

 PGADMIN_DEFAULT_PASSWORD="example_password"
 ```

- 3. Deploy your services with this command
+ 3. Deploy your services with this one command input
  ```
  $ sh deploy.sh
  ```

-on your terminal. it will be all automatically set up.
-And it now supports multiple domains certification!
+on your terminal. it will automatically set all the things up.

 if you get successful result but cannot access through your domain,  `$ docker compose restart nginx` to reload `nginx service`